MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/index.md

    Blob Storage) accessible by the engine and pointed-to by the command.
-   This method allows efficient bulk ingestion of data, but puts some burden on the client performing the ingestion to not overtax the cluster with concurrent ingeations (or risk consuming all cluster resources by data ingestion, reducing the performance of queries.
+   This method allows efficient bulk ingestion of data, but puts some burden on the client performing the ingestion to not overtax the cluster with concurrent ingestions (or risk consuming all cluster resources by data ingestion, reducing the performance of queries.

 4. **Queued ingestion**: Data is uploaded to external storage (e.g., Azure Blob